 Abstract.
 Semi-discrete transport can be characterized in terms of real-valued shifts.
 Often, but not always, the solution to the shift-characterized problem partitions the continuous region.
 This paper gives examples of when partitioning fails, and offers a large class of semi-discrete transport problems where the shift-characterized solution is always a partition.

 - Successive Subdivision Methods for transportation networks of images and other grid graphs with Michael Muskulus of the Norwegian University of Science and Technology.
 Technical Report.
-Spring 2017.
+February 2016.

 - Topological models for 3-configurations with Arthur White of Western Michigan University.
-Fall 2014.
+October 2014.

 Abstract.
 Models of geometries are desirable for verifying properties of consistency, completeness, and independence of axiom systems.
 We consider 3-configurations of order v (for 3 ≤ v ≤ 100) and replication number r, with necessarily v ≥ 2r + 1 and 3 | vr.
 For each of the 1345 such pairs (v, r), we find a topological model for one corresponding 3-configuration, focusing on Steiner Triple Systems and partially balanced incomplete block designs where possible.